MateuszRusowicz/lutos-app/README.md

 - using axios for asynchronous code and better error handling;
 - basic CSS styles come from default Next Js settings crafted for the need of this project.
 I used chatGPT to generate simmilar CSS for other components and then adjusted it to match the overall experience.
 - using context to provide multiple components with data from db by custom hook that shares the state
+- authentification and login mechanism added and will add salting for security in near future

 more detailed solutions:
 -using ref and use effect to scroll view in the main file